Sky to increase prices again in 2025; what, if anything, can you do about it?

 Can I cancel my Sky TV contract if they increase the price?

 At the very least, make sure you use the price rise as extra haggling ammunition when you come to the end of your contract.
 Remember, if you're out of contract, you can always leave penalty-free, or at the very least, call them and tell them you intend to leave.
 They don't like to lose subscribers, and having been in this situation at the end of last year, I managed to haggle several hundred pounds worth of discounts by combining my threat to leave with taking up one of the Black Friday deals being offered!
+They say Sky prices are set in stone, but they aren't, there is always wiggle room!

 Research broadband prices and TV package deals with Sky's competitors, grab your latest Sky bill, preferably one from the last month, and then call Sky and tell them you are leaving, as you've found these better deals elsewhere.
-The customer service agent will likely try and match the deal or at least bring down your bill.
+The customer service agent will likely try to match the deal or at least bring down your bill.
 It's likely that this won't be the best deal you can get.

 Sky Social Tariffs;